PORTLAND FIRE STATIONS THROUGH HISTORY

 Multnomah Engine Company #2 - 1856 to 1883

-This station is another that is challenging to define and building maintenance and changes make identification difficult.
-It began service as Multnomah Engine Company #2 in 1856.
+Located on SW 2nd Avenue between SW Pine and Oak Streets, this station began service as Multnomah Engine Company #2 in 1856.
 It would transition into the Portland Paid Fire Department in 1883 as Engine 2.
-It would remain in service for 94 years.
+Engine 2 would be moved and replaced with Chemical 1, Hose 1, and finally, in 1921, Engine 21.
+Records are not clear but the original building was likely lost in the conflagration of 1873.
+The fire destroyed 22 blocks of the city, mostly along 1st and 2nd Avenues.
+No photos of the second building on the site are available.
+This site would be used 94 years until the Central Fire Station opened in 1950.
 The photo on the left shows the station most likely in about 1900.
 Chemical Engine 1 is shown in the photo, which served beginning in 1894.
-Horses would be gone by 1920. he photo on the right is 1921 or later.
-Engine 21 began service there in 1921.
-The building appears to have a different face, and may have been completely rebuilt, or just received a new face.
+Horses would be gone by 1920.
+The photo on the right is 1921 or later, after Engine 21 began service.
+The station no longer exists.

 720 SW 4th Avenue